Commonwealth of Pennsylvania

 Mr. Sweet began his career in 2001 at Reed Smith LLP in Pittsburgh, where he focused on antitrust, securities and employment litigation.

-Mr. Sweet is a frequent commentator on disability and sexual abuse law issues and has been frequently quoted in numerous national media including The New York Times, The Washington Post, National Public Radio, The Los Angeles Times, The Chicago Tribune and U.S. News & World Report.
+Mr. Sweet is a frequent lecturer and commentator on disability and sexual abuse law issues and has been frequently quoted in numerous national media including The New York Times, The Washington Post, National Public Radio, The Los Angeles Times, The Chicago Tribune and U.S. News & World Report.